 President Aoun came to Northeastern from the University of Southern California’s College of Letters, Arts & Sciences where he was the inaugural holder of the Anna H. Bing Dean’s Chair.
 He received his Ph.D. in linguistics and philosophy from the Massachusetts Institute of Technology and advanced degrees from the University of Paris (France) VIII and Saint Joseph University (Beirut, Lebanon).

 President Aoun has published seven books and written more than 40 articles.
 In 2006 he was named a Chevalier dans l’Ordre des Palmes Academiques (Knight of the Order of the Academic Palms) by the French government.
 In 2011, he received the prestigious Robert A. Muh Award from MIT’s School of Humanities, Arts, and Social Sciences.
 He is a member of the American Academy of Arts and Sciences and is the immediate past Chair of the American Council on Education (ACE).
+In 2013, Northeastern University President Joseph E. Aoun was elected a fellow of the American Association for the Advancement of Science (AAAS).

 MIT Robert A. Muh Alumni Award in the Humanities, Arts, and Social Sciences, 2011